Selvavijin/System-Verilog_Udemy/README.md

 Format of Initial Block in Testbench

 reg - it is the verilog datatype which is used here and later we will use the SV datatypes.
 The initial block starts execution at the start of simulation, which means they starts execution at '0ns'.
-Here, since we used the reg datatype, it will hold the data, even after the span of the initial block gets over. ie) a=0 will be stored till the end of simulation.
+Here, since we used the reg datatype, it will hold the data even after the span of the initial block gets over. ie) a=0 will be stored till the end of simulation.

 ![image](https://github.com/user-attachments/assets/94a0d71d-9e92-47ec-b163-48adf2010dba)